While not used in the United States anymore, allodial title has some deep roots in the real estate industry.

 Most people think allodial title status is ideal because you cannot lose it.

 Theoretically, allodial titles cannot be lost, but they also cannot be transferred or encumbered without losing their allodial status.

 For example, if the original property owner died and left ownership to more than one heir, then the property would lose its allodial status altogether.

-Once incorporated, the improvements become part of an allodial title and become exempt from lien or seizure of the property to pay a contractor’s bill.
+Once incorporated, the improvements would become part of the allodial title and become exempt from lien or seizure of the property to pay a contractor’s bill.

 Thus, a contractor may be hesitant to work with you.